Wathsalak/TriangleCalculatorTest/README.md

 1. GET/version endpoint return status code **400** response for some API calls
 2. Given POST endpoint used to verify the type of the triangle by the 3 sides, which expect only to retrieve data with 200 status code instead of creating resource (triangle on the server side - **201 status code**).
 For isosceles triangle, identification request creates the resource on the server side instead of retrieving the type of the triangle
 3. Response type of the GET/version endpoint changed based on the return text and status code
-* Status code 418 - I'm a teapot is not a informative client side error message
+4. Status code 418 - I'm a teapot is not an informative error message in client side

+Console log

+Report

+Jenkins build console log